AmaduJallow/GithubAPI/README.md

 # GithubAPI
-Using the Github API to search fpr GitHub Account
+Using the Github API to search for GitHub Account